wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 Ingestion delays often happen at the data source or in the data pipeline, for example, certain cloud platforms only send data with a delay.
 [Limiting the Impact of Data Delays](alerts_delayed_data.html) explores how delayed data can affect alerting behavior.

-{% include tip.html content="This section does not discuss delays for data that come from AWS Cloudwatch.
-For those data, wait the amount of time that is usually expected, check if data is blocked or a high data rate could cause the problem, and contact support if that doesn't resolve the issue. " %}
+{% include tip.html content="This section does not discuss delays for data that come from AWS CloudWatch.
+For this data, wait the amount of time that is usually expected, check if data is blocked or a high data rate could cause the problem, and contact support if that doesn't resolve the issue. " %}

 ### Step 1: Find Data Delays at the Proxy

-Cloud integrations do not use a Wavefront proxy, but for many integrations, data are sent from a source to the [Wavefront proxy](proxies.html).
+Cloud integrations do not use a Wavefront proxy, but for many integrations, data is sent from a source to the [Wavefront proxy](proxies.html).
 The proxy sends the data to the Wavefront service.

 <img src="images/delayed_data_proxy.png" style="width: 600px;" alt="Data delay at proxy flowchart, mirrors text"/>

 One of the benefits of the Wavefront proxy is queue management.
-The Wavefront proxy queues data as needed,  and those data are ingested by the Wavefront service at a later time resulting in a delay.
+The Wavefront proxy queues data as needed, and this data is ingested by the Wavefront service at a later time resulting in a delay.
 The proxy prioritizes live incoming data and processes data in the queues (backlog) only when possible.

 There are several possible reasons for queues at the proxy.
 The [Monitoring Wavefront Proxies](monitoring_proxies.html) and the **Queuing Reasons** chart in the **Wavefront Service and Proxy Data** dashboard are especially helpful for identifying the cause for queuing, discussed next: